ShraddhaGupte97/A-B-Testing-Analysis-Fast-Food-Chain-Promotions/README.md

 ## 🎯 Business Recommendation

 - **Promotion 1** is most promising and significantly outperforms Promotion 3
-- Optionally, test further between Promotion 1 and Promotion 2 with a more focused A/B test using a separate dataset or experimental setup to ensure no prior exposure bias.
+- Test further between Promotion 1 and Promotion 2 with a more focused A/B test using a separate dataset or experimental setup to ensure no prior exposure bias.
+This would ideally involve rerunning the test by randomly assigning Promotions 1 and 2 across a new set of stores and tracking performance independently of the current campaign.

 ---